Portal vein thrombosis: Mechanism

 The main portal vein is formed by the union of the splenic vein and superior mesenteric vein (SMV).
-It is responsible for approximately three-fourths of the liver’s blood flow, transported from much of the gastrointestinal system as well as the pancreas, gallbladder, and spleen.
-Cirrhosis alters bleeding pathways thus patients are simultaneously at risk of uncontrolled bleeding and forming clots.
-A long-standing hindrance in flow as in chronic PVT, also known as portal cavernoma, can cause an increase in the hepatic venous pressure gradient (portal hypertension) and increased blood flow through subsidiary veins.
+It is responsible for approximately three-quarters of the liver’s blood flow, transported from much of the gastrointestinal system as well as the pancreas, gallbladder, and spleen.
+Cirrhosis alters bleeding pathways, thus patients are simultaneously at risk of uncontrolled bleeding and forming clots.
+A long-standing hindrance in flow, as in chronic PVT, also known as portal cavernoma, can cause an increase in the hepatic venous pressure gradient (portal hypertension) and increased blood flow through subsidiary veins.
 This may lead to ascites or bleeding from varices.

 An infected thrombus may become septic, known as pylephlebitis; if blood cultures are positive for growth at this time, the most common organism is Bacteroides.

 Diagnosis

-The diagnosis of portal vein thrombosis is usually made with imaging confirming a clot in the portal vein; ultrasound is the least invasive method and the addition of Doppler technique shows a filling defect in blood flow.
+The diagnosis of portal vein thrombosis is usually made with imaging confirming a clot in the portal vein; ultrasound is the least invasive method and the addition of the Doppler technique shows a filling defect in blood flow.
 PVT may be classified as either occlusive or nonocclusive based on evidence of blood flow around the clot.
 An alternative characterization based on site can be made: Type 1 is limited to the main portal vein, Type 2 involves only a portal vein branch (2a, or 2b if both branches are affected), and Type 3 if clot is found throughout both areas.
 Determination of condition severity may be derived via computed tomography (CT) with contrast, magnetic resonance imaging (MRI), or MR angiography (MRA).
 Those with chronic PVT may undergo upper endoscopy (esophagogastroduodenoscopy, EGD) to evaluate the presence of concurrent dilated veins (varices) in the stomach or esophagus.
 Other than perhaps slightly elevated transaminases, laboratory tests to evaluate liver function are typically normal.
 D-dimer levels in the blood may be elevated as a result of fibrin breakdown.

 On duplex ultrasound, demonstration of echogenic material within the portal vein, complete or partial absence of colour flow in the portal vein, presence of collateral vessels around the portal vein or gall bladder that bypass the portal vein.

 Treatment

-Treatment is aimed at opening the blocked veins to minimize complications; the duration of clot (acute versus chronic) affects treatment.
+Treatment is aimed at opening the blocked veins to minimize complications; the duration of the clot (acute versus chronic) affects treatment.
 Unless there are underlying reasons why it would be harmful, anticoagulation (low molecular weight heparin, followed by warfarin) is often initiated and maintained in patients who do not have cirrhosis.
 Anticoagulation for patients with cirrhosis who experience portal vein thrombosis is usually not advised unless they have chronic PVT 1) with thrombophilia, 2) with clot burden in the mesenteric veins, or 3) inadequate blood supply to the bowels.
 In more severe instances, shunts or a liver transplant may be considered.
-If blood flow to the gastrointestinal tract has been compromised chronically, surgery may be required to remove dead intestine.
+If blood flow to the gastrointestinal tract has been compromised chronically, surgery may be required to remove the dead intestine.

 Different considerations are made in the management of PVT in pediatric patients or those who have already received a liver transplant.